NorskRegnesentral/mccepy/README.md

 ```

-Define an inverse function to go easilby back to non scaled/encoded version
+Define an inverse function to go easily back to non scaled/encoded version of the features.

 ```Python
 def inverse_transform(df,